Sherlock Holmes (1965 TV series): Missing episodes

-"The Blue Carbuncle" - Henry Baker was renamed Harold Baker to create a comical effect on Holmes' deduction.

-The changes made in lost episodes are unknown.

 German remake

 The West-German WDR channel produced Sherlock Holmes (1967-1968), a six-episode series based on the scripts from Detective and Sherlock Holmes.
 Erich Schellow starred as Holmes, and Paul Edwin Roth as Watson.

 Reception

 The initial 1965 series attracted over 11 million viewers per episode.
 The 1968 series was more successful, with upwards of 15.5 million viewers and one episode topping the top 20 programmes chart.

 Reviewing the series for DVD Talk, Stuart Galbraith IV wrote, "To my surprise I generally preferred the Wilmer episodes to those starring Peter Cushing, even though I consider myself more a fan of Cushing while I merely admire Wilmer as an excellent actor. ...
 This series may seem downright prehistoric to some, but I found it to be surprisingly atmospheric, intelligent, and engaging, and Wilmer and Stock make a fine Holmes and Watson, in the top 25% certainly."

 Galbraith further said of the Cushing episodes, "The 1968 Sherlock Holmes television series isn't really up to the level of the best film and TV adaptations, but it's still fun to see cult character actor Peter Cushing sink his teeth into the role again, and the adaptations themselves are respectable, just not distinctive."